BINGE WORTHY SHOWS

 sweet – Red Velvet cupcakes, Cherry Mash, chocolate covered cherries (I’m not a fan, but they just go so well with the vampire theme), strawberry cheesecake trifle (an idea I’m mulling over, I’ll do a post and link once I’ve worked out a recipe)

 This series is unique for a number of reasons.
-First, it takes one of the most famous fictional detectives in the world, Sherlock Holmes, and brings him and his techniques into modern times.
+First, it takes one of the most famous fictional detectives in the world, Sherlock Holmes, and brings him into modern times.
 The drug addicted disagreeable genius solved his first case in Sir Arthur Conan Doyle’s A Study in Scarlet, written in 1886, but Sherlock’s producers have managed to translate this troubled character into a more than palatable, completely contemporary protagonist.

 includes: A Study in Pink (episode 1)